 - Envision and name your minimum, medium, and maximal income you hope to get from your work

-- Reality test, creating a snapshot of now
+- Reality test, creating a snapshot of now to understand how your current strategies relate to your income goals

 - Imagine how you want to impact your business revenue and the world by ideating a few new strategies and pricing levels

-- Revise your business pricing or offerings and make an implementation plan
+- Revise your business pricing or offerings

 - Finally, you’ll return to your envisioned income and check if your new plan moves the needle for you towards where you want your income to go